Build an Email List That Buys, Not Just Subscribes

 But it wasn’t just ‘other people’ mindlessly signing up for and collecting freebies that never saw the light of day — I was doing the same thing.

-Immediately, I saw how the same thing was likely happening to the people who had signed up for my free thing.
-When my name appeared in their inbox, their response would be the same: Who on earth is Danielle Gardner?
+And I imagine this was happening to people who had signed up for my free thing.
+When my name appeared in their inbox, they were probably saying “Who on earth is Danielle Gardner?”

 Think about it.
 How many email lists are you on because of a free resource that caught your eye?